 - First Aid Training

-Failure to do so will usually result in your permissions being restricted on the system, limiting what you are able to do e.g. room bookings, expenses claims etc.
+Failure to complete the essential tasks and documentation to run safe activity will usually result in your permissions being restricted on the system, limiting what you are able to do e.g., room bookings, expenses claims etc.

 Each incomplete document will generate a flag on eActivities that will appear upon logging into your account, until the document in question is submitted.

-Financial Responsibility is usually only afforded to the CSP Chair/President and Treasurer upon receipt of a signed Financial Responsibility form.
+Financial Responsibility is usually only given to the CSP Chair/President and Treasurer once they have signed the Financial Responsibility form

 By signing this form, you are agreeing to: